sakthimageshwari/git-upload/README.md

 3. task4.html - getting stared with java script by if statement
 4. formvalid.html - it uses <form> tag and validate the form with if condition  and for loop
 5. cls_obj.html - it show cases the class and object concept in javascript
+6. list.html - this show cases the list concept in html